vuongducphuong/documentation/content/applications/general/export_import_data.rst

 ----------------------------------------------------------

 Some fields define a relationship with another object.
 For example, the country of a contact is a link to a record of the 'Country' object.
-When you want to import such fields, Odoo will have to recreate links between the different records.
-To help you import such fields, Odoo provides three mechanisms.
+When you want to import such fields, Leansoft will have to recreate links between the different records.
+To help you import such fields, Leansoft provides three mechanisms.
 You must use one and only one mechanism per field you want to import.

-For example, to reference the country of a contact, Odoo proposes you 3 different fields to import:
+For example, to reference the country of a contact, Leansoft proposes you 3 different fields to import:

 - Country: the name or code of the country
-- Country/Database ID: the unique Odoo ID for a record, defined by the ID postgresql column
+- Country/Database ID: the unique Leansoft ID for a record, defined by the ID postgresql column
 - Country/External ID: the ID of this record referenced in another application (or the .XML file that imported it)